Novus 650 "Mathbox"

 An earlier version of this calculator is known with two integrated circuits in standard dual-inline packages.

-Inside, showing the small number of components.
+Inside the Novus 650 Mathbox, showing the small number of components.

-The circuit board showing the blob of resin covering the integrated circuit chip.
+Close up of the circuit board showing the blob of resin covering the integrated circuit chip.

 This calculator shows the minimalist approach in order to cut down on the manufacturing cost.
 Note how few electronic components it uses -